Pawsitive Trendz Performance Sports

 Nia retired early in her career due to sports-related injuries.
 This prompted Tina to search for a more serious approach to properly training and preparing the dogs for a career as a professional athlete.
 Nia returned to the show ring in 2013 to earn her Companion Dog (CD) certification!

+Tugger AXK,OA, OF, RA, TKA was her first dog with the purpose for competing.
+The additional dog behavior learning cleared the path for Tugger.
 Tugger had struggled in many environments and had a fear of people.
 Training the Vizsla helped bring to light many training opportunities as Tugger enabled Tina to further her skills in behavior modifications and in using tools to work with anxious dogs.

 Tina routinely attends workshops and seminars in addition to taking many courses through www.Agility-U.com.
 The workshops allow Tina to learn and stay up to speed with the leading training methods for fast, amazing